tsahara/r7rs/content/expr.md

 The macro definition facility consists of two parts:

-\begin{itemize}
-\item A set of expressions used to establish that certain identifiers are macro keywords, associate them with macro transformers, and control the scope within which a macro is defined, and
+- A set of expressions used to establish that certain identifiers are macro keywords, associate them with macro transformers, and control the scope within which a macro is defined, and

-\item a pattern language for specifying macro transformers.
+- a pattern language for specifying macro transformers.
-\end{itemize}

 The syntactic keyword of a macro can shadow variable bindings, and local variable bindings can shadow syntactic bindings.  \index{keyword}
 Two mechanisms are provided to prevent unintended conflicts:

-\begin{itemize}

-\item If a macro transformer inserts a binding for an identifier (variable or keyword), the identifier will in effect be renamed throughout its scope to avoid conflicts with other identifiers.
+- If a macro transformer inserts a binding for an identifier (variable or keyword), the identifier will in effect be renamed throughout its scope to avoid conflicts with other identifiers.
 Note that a global variable definition may or may not introduce a binding;
 see section~\ref{defines}.

-\item If a macro transformer inserts a free reference to an identifier, the reference refers to the binding that was visible where the transformer was specified, regardless of any local bindings that surround the use of the macro.
+- If a macro transformer inserts a free reference to an identifier, the reference refers to the binding that was visible where the transformer was specified, regardless of any local bindings that surround the use of the macro.

-\end{itemize}

 In consequence, all macros
 defined using the pattern language  are "hygienic" and "referentially